mbilab/crowdNER/README.md

 $ ./ans -a parse-mark-result

 # verify the individual biocuration results on benchmark, the average performance would be shown on the command line
+# the output correspond to Table Comparison of Markteria with automatic NER tools - Average of subjects with experts in the paper
 $ ./ans -a verify-benchmark

 # verify the aggregated biocuration results on benchmark, the output is generated in '../res/verify/NER/verification.json'